cmaureir/progra-alma/lectures/week5/lecture20.rst

 .. if __main__ = __name__:

-Do not worry if you see some ``class`` or ``method`` reference, because in the next lectures we will deep into the Object Oriented world!.
+Do not worry if you see some ``class`` or ``method`` reference, because in the next lectures we will get deep into the Object Oriented world!.

 Code lay-out